agoessling/rules_verilog/README.md

-# bazel_hdl
+# rules_verilog
-Utilities for working with HDL within Bazel.
+Utilities for working with Verilog within Bazel.